Đặng Tuyết Mai

-Đặng Tuyết Mai, also known as Madame Nguyễn Cao Kỳ (4 October 1941 – 21 December 2016) was the former wife of Nguyễn Cao Kỳ, former Republic of Vietnam Air Force commander and politician, who served as Prime Minister of South Vietnam from 1965 to 1967, and then as vice president until his retirement from politics in 1971.
+Đặng Tuyết Mai, also known as Madame Nguyễn Cao Kỳ (4 October 1941 – 21 December 2016) was the former wife of Nguyễn Cao Kỳ, former Republic of Vietnam Air Force commander and politician, who served as Prime Minister of South Vietnam from 1965 to 1967, and then as vice president until he retired from politics in 1971.

+Life

+Đặng Tuyết Mai was born in Hanoi in a noble family from Bắc Ninh Province.

-Second Lady of South Vietnam (1967-1971)
+Second Lady of South Vietnam (1967–1971)

-Some sources have referred to Madame Đặng Tuyết Mai as the former First Lady of South Vietnam while others as the former second lady since her ex-husband's highest position in the former South Vietnam was vice president and not president (the prime minister's position was head of government but not head of state.)
+Some sources have referred to Madame Đặng Tuyết Mai as the former First Lady of South Vietnam while others as the former second lady since her ex-husband's highest position in the former South Vietnam was vice president and not president (the prime minister's position was head of government but not head of state).
 She was an Air Vietnam stewardess before she married General Ky, then the Chief of Staff of the Republic of Vietnam Air Force.

-While her husband served as prime minister and vice president, she would travel around South Vietnam along with him wearing a military flight suit to show solidarity with the armed forces.
-In December 1966, she traveled to Tokyo's Jujin Hospital of Cosmetic Surgery, for surgery under the name of Miss Dang Tuyet Mai of South Vietnam, which was reported by Time magazine.
+While her husband served as prime minister and vice president, she travelled around South Vietnam and wore a military flight suit to show solidarity with the armed forces.
+In December 1966, she traveled to Tokyo's Jujin Hospital of Cosmetic Surgery for surgery under the name of Miss Dang Tuyet Mai of South Vietnam, which was reported by Time magazine.

 Her daughter, Kỳ Duyên, is a well-known personality in the overseas Vietnamese entertainment industry, usually in the role of MC for musical programs.